morepath/morepath/doc/rest.rst

 Modeling a web service as multiple resources comes pretty naturally to Morepath, as it's model-oriented in the first place.
-You can think carefully about how to place models in the URL space and expose them using :meth:`morepath.AppBase.path`.
+You can think carefully about how to place models in the URL space and expose them using :meth:`morepath.App.path`.
 In Morepath each model class can only be exposed on a single URL (per app), which gives them a canonical URL automatically.